-Why it’s smart to use ERP apps to enhance your system functionality
+Why it’s smart to use ERP apps to enhance ERP functionality

 The advantages of using ERP apps